 A lawsuit won’t take away the fact that the incident occurred.
 But it can stop the responsible party from making the same mistake twice.
 A drunk driver, for example, may have to pay a civil settlement in addition to serving jail time.
 As a result, they’ll never get behind the wheel intoxicated again.
 Likewise, when a product manufacturer fails to test a new drug, they could have to pay multiple settlements.
 As a result, they’re likely to plan for proper testing in the future.

 It’s a simple truth that taking legal action often speaks louder than words.
 Here at Bey & Associates, we believe in the power of having a voice.
 It’s our goal to give those who have suffered the power to speak against injustice.
 For the past 20 combined years, we’ve made this goal a reality.

 Personal Injury Areas We Handle in Atlanta

 Other motor vehicle accidents can include trucks and motorcycles.
 Truck accidents have the potential to cause devastating injuries because of their size and weight.
-Motorcycle accidents can also have life-threatening consequences because the motorcyclist doesn’t have much protection.
+Motorcycle accidents can also have life-threatening consequences.
 A crash involving an electric scooter can also cause serious injuries.

 Sometimes, those who were injured may not have been in a motor vehicle at all.
 Bicycle accidents can cause debilitating injuries.

 You may need extensive care immediately after the incident and have a long road of continued care for recovery.
-A lawyer will advocate for you to get the compensation you deserve.
+An Atlanta personal injury lawyer will advocate for you to get the compensation you deserve.

 Our lawyers have also helped victims of school bus accidents.
 If a school bus driver was negligent, we’ll find out why the accident happened and the injuries the negligent driver caused.